benhoyt/goawk/docs/csv.md

 When in CSV input mode, GoAWK ignores the regular field and record separators (`FS` and `RS`), instead parsing input into records and fields using the CSV or TSV format.
 Fields can be accessed using the standard AWK numbered field syntax (for example, `$1` or `$5`), or using the GoAWK-specific [named field syntax](#named-field-syntax).

-To enable CSV input mode when using the `goawk` program, use the `-i mode` command line argument.
+To enable CSV input mode when using the `goawk` program, use the `-i mode` command line argument (`mode` must be quoted if it has spaces in it).
 You can also enable CSV input mode by setting the `INPUTMODE` special variable in the `BEGIN` block, or by using the [Go API](#go-api).
 The full syntax of `mode` is as follows:

 ```
 csv|tsv [separator=<char>] [comment=<char>] [header]